open-dynamic-robot-initiative/robot_properties_solo/readme.md

 ### What it is

-URDF and ROS integration of the Solo BLMC robot.
+Collection of configuration files for the solo robot.

 ### Installation